This is one of my absolute favorite go-to recipes! Why oh why do I love it so? Because lumpia are super-duper light and healthy, yet SO FUN to eat!

 OK, now for the LUMPIA!!!
-My daughter Alethea and I created this recipe together as a fun alternative to fresh spring rolls.
+My daughter Alethea and I created this version together as a fun alternative to fresh spring rolls.
 We’ve purposely kept the filling crazy-simple both for ease and kid-friendliness.
 However, you can change them up with the addition of shiitake mushrooms, rice noodles, or green onions in the filling.

 2 teaspoons toasted sesame oil